Luis6400/ReadMeGenerator/README.md

 # ReadMeGenerator

   ## Description
-  This project will create a README file from prompts given in a a NodeJS enviorment.
+  This project is used to create a README file from prompts given in a NodeJS enviornment.

   ## Table of Contents
   * [Description](#description)